MicrosoftDocs/appcenter-docs/docs/crashes/android.md

 ## Getting Started

 1. Integrate the SDK as described in the [Getting Started with Android](~/sdk/getting-started/android.md) documentation.
-2. Add a test crash to the apps code by calling the `Crashes.generateTestCrash()` method of the crash reporting module as an action to a buttone
+2. Add a test crash to the apps code by calling the `Crashes.generateTestCrash()` method of the crash reporting module as an action to a button.
-3. Run the app without the debugger connected, crash it and restart it
+3. Run the app without the debugger connected, crash it, and then restart it.
-4. After a few minutes the crash report should be visible in the UI
+4. After a few minutes the crash report should be visible in the App Center portal.

 ## Troubleshooting